Maybe you bought ghee to make some delicious sweets.

 Before you throw it away: When ghee gets that sour smell and taste, it’s because the fats and oils in it have oxidized as the ghee has come into contact with the air.
 This is called rancidity, and rancid ghee isn’t dangerous.

-Therefore, if your ghee has gone slightly rancid, then use it sparingly it sparingly in a dish, and it’s likely you won’t notice the difference!
+Therefore, if your ghee has gone slightly rancid, then use it sparingly in a dish, and, likely, you won’t notice the difference!

 How To Store Ghee